-61. The Equifax breach is unique because safeguarding consumer's highly sensitive personal information is one of the few responsibilities the company has, since sensitive data is the only product in which the company trades.
+51. The Equifax breach is unique because safeguarding consumer's highly sensitive personal information is one of the few responsibilities the company has, since sensitive data is the only product in which the company trades.
 As a company that deals exclusively in sensitive data, Equifax has a clear legal duty to maintain the confidentiality of consumer's sensitive information and prevent any third-party misuse or access to such information.
-Equifax's utter failure to safeguard consumer information violates federal data security standards and industry standards, as well as a clearly established legal duty to not act negligently when handling and storing PII and Payment Card Data.
+Equifax's utter failure to safeguard consumer information violates federal IT security standards and industry standards, as well as a clearly established legal duty to not act negligently when handling and storing PII and Payment Card Data.

-Equifax Failed to Comply with Federal Trade Commission Requirements networks; understand their network's vulnerabilities; and implement policies for installing vender-approved patches to correct security problems.
-The guidelines also recommend that businesses consider using an intrusion detection system to expose a breach as soon as it occurs; monitor all incoming traffic for activity indicating someone may be trying to hack the system; watch for large amounts of data being transmitted from the system; and have a response plan ready in the event of a breach.
+Equifax Failed to Comply With Federal Trade Commission Requirements

+- 52. According to the FTC, the failure to employ reasonable and appropriate measures to protect against unauthorized access to confidential consumer data constitutes an unfair act or practice prohibited by Section 5 of the FTC Act of 1914 ("FTC Act"), 15 U.S.C. § 45. - 53.
+In 2007, the FTC published guidelines which establish reasonable data security practices for businesses.
+The guidelines note businesses should protect the personal customer information that they keep; properly dispose of personal information that is no longer needed; encrypt information stored on computer networks; understand their network's vulnerabilities; and implement policies for installing vender-approved patches to correct security problems.
+The guidelines also recommend that businesses consider using an intrusion detection system to expose a breach as soon as it occurs; monitor all incoming traffic for activity indicating someone may be trying to hack the system; watch for large amounts of data being transmitted from the system; and have a response plan ready in the event of a breach. - 54.
+The FTC also has published a document entitled "FTC Facts for Business" which highlights the importance of having a data security plan, regularly assessing risks to computer systems, and implementing safeguards to control such risks.